OpenDataDSL/website/docs/product/Getting Started.md

 An introduction to what OpenDataDSL is and what it can do for you

 ## What is OpenDataDSL?
 OpenDataDSL has at its core, a simple programming language with data management as its specialist capability.
 It has specific constructs allowing you to:

 *   Create data models that mimic the real world
 *   Create relationships between your data objects
-*   Easily work with complex data types such as time-series, forward curves and matrices
+*   Easily work with complex data types such as time-series and forward curves
 *   Collect data from anywhere on the internet
 *   Create transform maps to easily convert from one format to another
 *   Create workflows to automate data processing and delivery